The knife is a chef’s most crucial tool. Consider how much time this tool spends in your hand.

 This knife has an ergonomically correct curved handle which is very comfortable in the hand.
-As a santoku, this knife has a scalloped edge which prevent the knife from sticking while slicing through thick materials.
+As a santoku, this knife has a scalloped edge which prevents the knife from sticking while slicing through thick materials.
 See the best sharpener for Wusthof knives!

 Messermeister Meridian Elite 9-Inch Chef Knife

 These knives come with a very sharp triple beveled factory edge which is surgically sharp right out of the box and holds its edge for a long time.
-The nine inch size is comfortable and useful in a plethora of applications.
+The nine-inch size is comfortable and useful in a plethora of applications.

 Global 7-Inch Santoku (G-48)

 Since they were introduced in the 1980s, Global knives have attained a loyal following.
-These Japanese made knives are sharpened to the traditional 15 degree angle.
+These Japanese made knives are sharpened to the traditional 15-degree angle.
 This allows you to easily slice and chop fibrous materials with minimal effort.
 The main thing you’ll notice when you pick up a Global 7-inch Santoku is how lightweight it is.
 The blade and hollow handle are forged from a single piece of tempered steel.
 This is a very unique knife that is a pleasure to use.
 See the best electric sharpener for Global knives.